Skip to content

 Complete this sentence: “I enjoy working at ECC because ….

-the people I work with genuinely care about and support the mission of the college.
+the people I work with genuinely care about and support the college's mission.
 It’s a pleasure to be around like-minded people.